oracle/opengrok/README.md

 ### 2. 1.
 Updating

 OpenGrok uses [semantic versioning](https://semver.org/) and the version components further indicate more details about updating to newer version.
-The version scheme is x.y.z and change in any component is interpreted as:
+The version scheme is *major.minor.micro* and change in any component is interpreted as:

- - x - major backwards incompatible update
+ - major - major backwards incompatible update
- - y - full clean reindex of your repositories is needed (e. g. index format has changed)
+ - minor - full clean reindex of your repositories is needed (e. g. index format has changed)
- - z - redeploy web application
+ - micro - redeploy web application

+Generally it is possible to go backward only within the micro version.

 ## 3. Information for developers